-- The hospital has an approved policy that includes all the points in the intent from a) through f) - 2) All staff who are using patient's medical record are aware of the policy requirements - 3) Review results are reported to the hospital leaders - 4) Corrective interventions are taken when needed
+1. The hospital has an approved policy that includes all the points in the intent from

+- 2. All staff who are using patient's medical record are aware of the policy requirements - 3.
+Review results are reported to the hospital leaders - 4.
+Corrective interventions are taken when needed